-I walked down the once trodden steps
+I walked the once trodden steps

 when having heard a sharp noise

-I turned around to see, to my wonder
+I turned around, to my wonder

-the old sanctorum door now shut
+the old sanctum door now shut

-who had shut that door, I wondered.
+who shut that door, I wondered.

-trees grew abound next to a cool pond
+trees plenty next to a cool pond

-with water flowers growing amid aplenty
+with flowers growing amidst it

 my eyes spied in the shade of trees

-a monkey and a squirrel eyeing in awe.
+a monkey, a squirrel eyeing in awe.

-The cool breeze and the fruits in bounty
+The breeze and the fruits in bounty

 took me to a dream of bygone days